siljeangelvik/portfolio2-presentation/src/projectexam2/README.md

 The website is built with React, AntDesign, Sanity.io and Netlify.
 This project contains a single page application with a home(list of venues) page,
 a profile page and a detail page for each venue.

-What are the technical solutions?
-: N/A ...

-What are the technologies used?
-: N/A ...

-What would you do differently next time?
-: N/A ...

-What are the things you were happy with?
-: N/A ...

 ## Built With